Ongoing projects

 SURVEY OF UKRAINIAN REFUGEES 2022

-Building on the IAB-BAMF-SOEP survey of refugees, IAB will conduct a register-based longitudinal survey of Ukrainian refugees in cooperation with BiB, BAMF and SOEP starting in mid-2022.
-This representative survey will provide information on the flight history, educational, employment, and income situation, health status, and various networks of Ukrainian refugees in Germany.
-In addition, those willing to be surveyed will transition to the IAB-BAMF-SOEP survey of refugees in 2023, which will allow for a comparison between different groups of refugees.
-A complementary linkage with the IAB Integrated Employment Biographies (IEB) will create a long-term basis for analyzing Ukrainian refugees.
+Building on the IAB-BAMF-SOEP survey of refugees, IAB conducts a register-based longitudinal survey of Ukrainian refugees in cooperation with BiB, BAMF and SOEP starting in mid-2022.
+This representative survey provides information on the flight history, educational, employment, and income situation, health status, and various networks of Ukrainian refugees in Germany.
+In addition, those willing to be surveyed transitioned to the IAB-BAMF-SOEP survey of refugees in 2023, which allows for a comparison between different groups of refugees.
+A complementary linkage with the IAB Integrated Employment Biographies (IEB) creates a long-term basis for analyzing Ukrainian refugees.

 PECULIARITIES OF REFUGEE INTEGRATION